 Hanoi is an exciting city to explore with lots of shops, markets and great food.
-It’s also the capital of Vietnam and the country’s military prowess is on display.
+It’s also the capital of Vietnam and the country’s military prowess is on full display.
 Vietnam has a long and strong martial history; they defeated Chinese Han invaders in 938, Mongols in 1288, French in 1954 and Americans in 1975.
 In fact, Wikipedia lists 73 wars or insurrections involving Vietnam and the country takes great pride in its history of sacrifice and resistance.

 We started our day at the Vietnam Military History Museum, located on Dien Bien Phu road and sandwiched between the Flag Tower and the country’s military headquarters.
 As you may recall, Dien Bien Phu was the site of the catastrophic French defeat in 1954 and symbolizes the end of French rule in Indochina.
 It loomed large in American minds.
 As LBJ drawled during the 1968 Tet Offensive, “I don’t want any damn Dien Bien Phu.”

 The Flag Tower dates from 1812 and was originally part of the Imperial Citadel.
 It has survived undamaged and is the central point of Hanoi.
 Army headquarters is a large, modern complex and in a curious ‘tell,’ crowd control barriers and signage on its wall suggest that protests (‘crowded crowds’?) happen in Vietnam.
 We were told the army runs Vietnam, that its leaders are corrupt and that it deals harshly with any critics.

 One man asked if it was true that people in the West could openly criticize their leaders.
 He found it to be a wild and almost unbelievable concept and explained that Vietnamese police don’t much care if citizens assault or rob each other but will quickly put you in jail or shoot you if you say anything against the state.
 He observed that this was just the opposite of western countries.